+A little known fact, is that there are some amazing vineyards on Long Island.
 This time around, my husband and I made a stop at the Loughlin Vineyard.
 The entrance is a hidden driveway that winds back to the Roosevelt Estate that can’t be seen from the road so you will have to hunt for it.
 With that in mind, the tasting room is open Saturdays and Sundays between 1 and 4pm.
 The tasting room is a shed out back and the accompanying outdoor area.
 Consequently, closures are based on weather.
 In addition, families and their dogs are welcome to come and picnic on the grounds.
 However you will need to bring your own food.

 Located near the Eastern part of town stood The Grange.
 I remember attending the bi-centennial celebration here with my dad as a kid.
 An old fashioned church and schoolhouse are among the old buildings standing here.
 Festivals always brought hayrides and apple cider.
 Now they host a farmer’s market on Sunday mornings.